sammi-turner/Dotfiles/README.md

 # .config/nvim

+To toggle Nerdtree, press F6.

+To switch the cursor between your text and the directory in Nerdtree, press CTRL-w-w.

 Uses vim-plug and the dracula theme by default.

 Don't forget to use the :PlugInstall command after adding new plug-ins to the config.